How to Reduce the Risk of Cancer

 • Or do 75-150 minutes of vigorous intensity activity like hiking, shoveling snow, carrying heavy loads or playing basketball, soccer or tennis each week.

-• Also, do muscle strengthening exercises at least twice per week.
+• Also, muscle strengthening exercises are recommended at least twice per week.

 Talk to your doctor about the amount and type of physical activity that is best for you.